Ignasi Terraza

 Ignasi Terraza (born 14 July 1962) is a Spanish jazz pianist.

 Blind from the age of 10, he studied piano as well as computer engineering and was the first blind person in Spain to obtain this degree.
 After three years dividing his time between his profession and music, in 1991 he decided to dedicate himself entirely to jazz, accompanying vocalists such as Kalil Wilson, Charmin Michelle, Randy Greer, Michelle McCain, Lavelle, and Stacey Kent, as well as jazz musicians Frank Wess, Jesse Davis, Gene "The Mighty Flea" Conners, Teddy Edwards, Ted Curson, Spike Robinson, Ralph Lalama, and Brad Leali.

 As a leader, his trios and quartets have included bassists Pierre Boussaguet, Mario Rossy, Javier Colina, Jules Bekoko, and Horacio Fumero, and drummers Jean Pierre Derouard, Gregory Hutchinson, Walter Perkins, Bobby Durham, Peer Wyboris, Jo Krause, Esteve Pi, and Julian Vaughn.

 One notable collaboration, divided into two periods (1985–1988 and 1996–2000), was with vibraphonist and drummer Oriol Bordas, performing in trio and quartet formations as well as with the Barcelona Jazz Orchestra.

 Since 2003, he has taught jazz piano at the Escola Superior de Música de Catalunya – Catalonia College of Music.
 Since 2006, his trio has accompanied singer Susana Sheiman at venues in both Madrid and Barcelona.

+In 2005, he founded his own label, Swit Records, with Miriam Guardiola.
+Dedicated entirely to jazz, the label combines record label operations with music promotion and management.
+Currently, the label boasts over thirty releases and a significant international presence.